-No broker, dealer, salesperson or any other person has been authorized by the Corporation, the City, the Series 2008 Remarketing Agent or the Series 2008 Credit Provider to give any information or to make any representation other than as contained in this Remarketing Supplement and, if given or made, such other information or representation must not be relied upon as having been authorized by any of the foregoing.
-The Series 2008 Remarketing Agent has reviewed the information in this Remarketing Supplement in accordance with, and as part of, their responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but does not guarantee the accuracy or completeness of such information.
-This Remarketing Supplement does not constitute an offer or reoffering of any securities other than those described on the cover page, or an offer to sell or a solicitation of an offer to buy by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+No dealer, broker, salesperson or other person has been authorized by the City to give any information or to make any representations other than those contained herein and, if given or made, such other information or representation must not be relied upon as having been authorized by the City.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of the Bonds by any person, in any jurisdiction in which it is unlawful for such person to make such an offer, solicitation or sale.